spettersson/splunk4patientprivacy/data_onboarding_guide.md

 Splunk can collect, index, search, correlate, and visualize any data from any application, including logs from popular EHR applications offered by vendors such as Cambio, Cerner, and EPIC.

-When onboarding logs from a new application, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
+When onboarding logs from a new application, it is crucial to provide Splunk with proper instructions to ensure that logs are correctly parsed and indexed.
 This process is referred to as **index-time processing**, which occurs between the moment that Splunk initiates parsing of the logs until they finally written to an index as individual events - where each event represents something that happened at a specific point in time.

 To handle the wide variety of log formats — whether from different applications or variations within the same application — Splunk assigns each log format a unique **sourcetype**, ensuring that index-time processing is tailored accordingly.